How does a VPN work?

 Why do I need a VPN?

 A VPN helps transform your connection to the internet into a safer and more secure experience.
 It can enhance the security of your personal information and your online privacy.
+These are the main benefits of a VPN.

 For instance, consider the dangers of using public Wi-Fi.
 Cybercriminals may be able to access personal data you send and receive, even if the network you’re on is password-protected.
 In some cases, the data can be used to steal your personal information to access your online accounts.
 A VPN can help protect your data in two ways.
 For one, it can help prevent data from being stolen through a phony public Wi-Fi set up by a cybercriminal.
 It can also help protect data being passed on a legitimate public Wi-Fi that’s been hacked by a cybercriminal.